-'European Investment Bank (EIB)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'European Investment Bank (EIB)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The European Investment Bank proves to be the bank of the European Union.
 As such it is the one and only bank which is both representing the EU member states’ interests and also owned by the same member countries.
 This EIB works hand in glove with the other institutions of the European Union in order to carry out the common EU policies.